Posted by Vikram Rathod

-For the companies who are seriously concerned about search engine optimization, should include technical SEO as a core part of website development process, harmonizing elegantly with planning, design and developing activities.
+For companies who are seriously concerned about search engine optimization, should include technical SEO as a core part of the website development process, harmonizing elegantly with planning, design and developing activities.

 But often, technical SEO is considered as a secondary concern in website development; something that can be factored into the site after it has been launched.
-Because, this is the way SEO has always been done.
+Because this is the way SEO has always been done.
 But continuing to tack technical SEO onto pre-launched and built websites signals a lack of understanding about the breadth of technical implementations available which can be used to bolster your search performance, and which can be best incorporated into the site from the planning stage.

 The problem with integrating technical SEO post-build is that when issues surface that affect your site’s performance, certain technical solutions can be difficult to implement due to the constraints imposed by chosen technology, programming languages or used CMS.
-Moreover, as you’ve spent so much time and efforts in developing the website, you might feel timid to implement the solutions which might require fundamental changes to the underlying technology, functionality or structure.
+Moreover, as you’ve spent so much time and effort in developing the website, you might feel timid to implement the solutions which might require fundamental changes to the underlying technology, functionality or structure.

 Integrating technical SEO at an early stage, helps you negotiate such risks and also provides you with a solid foundation to further build your SEO activities.